beaquant/docker-influxdb-grafana/README.md

 The main point of difference with this image is:

-* Updated InfluxDB
 * Updated Grafana
+* Updated ChronoGraf

+work on update influxdb to 2.0.4

 The main purpose of this image is to be used to show data from a [IO-Broker](https://www.iobroker.net/) installation.